blockjoy/protocols/README.md

 ## Overview

 Blockvisor Protocols is a comprehensive collection of blockchain node implementations designed to run on the BlockJoy platform.
-This repository provides standardized, production-ready Docker configurations for deploying and managing a wide variety of blockchain protocols.
+This repository provides standardized, production-ready configurations for deploying and managing a wide variety of blockchain protocols.

 Key features:
 - Containerized blockchain node implementations for 20+ protocols